How to Choose the Best Location For Family Portraits

 More often than not I end up finding a place for families.
 I do enjoy having the ability to find something for them, but sometimes I don't know their area as well.
-I thought I would share a few tips and reasons why you should have a place picked out beforehand.
+I thought I would share how to choose the best location for family portraits and reasons why you should have something planned ahead of time as a family.

 Pick a Location That Fits Your Home's Aesthetics

 Most likely I haven't been to your home or we've only just met.
 What if I picked out a spot in town with lots of brick and pavement for our shoot, but you had more of a natural setting in your home?
 If you were to hang those pictures in your home, it wouldn't really go with your aesthetic.

 Sometimes an unlikely place can hold dear memories for your family and even if it isn't considered picturesque it is my job to take an ordinary place and enhance it with your bond with your family.
 Do you guys have an inside joke surrounding a particular place?
 Maybe you have a favorite place to get ice cream in the summer.
 Think of something that isn't stereotypical, but fits who you are.